-Federal Reserve hikes interest rates but cuts its outlook for U.S. economy in 2019
+Federal Reserve cuts its outlook for U.S. economy; stock market panics

 The Federal Reserve raised short-term interest rates Wednesday, a widely expected move that President Trump has called “foolish” but that the central bank felt was necessary to keep the U.S. economy thriving.
+But the Fed also downgraded its economic outlook for 2019, triggering a steep sell-off in markets.

-The Fed believes this rate increase will keep the economy from overheating, but the central bank downgraded its economic outlook for 2019 and indicated fewer rate hikes next year, according to the central bank’s statement.
+In a signal that head winds are rising, the Fed lowered its growth forecast for next year from 2.5 percent to 2.3 percent and indicated it would only do two interest rate hikes in 2019, down from its earlier forecasts of three hikes.

-In September, the Fed predicted it would do three more interest rate hikes in 2019.
-Now the Fed predicts two hikes, a sign of more caution.
-Fed leaders also lowered their growth forecast for next year from 2.5 percent to 2.3 percent, a signal that headwinds are rising.
-The central bank said it was closely watching “global economic and financial market developments.”
+“Our forecast for next year is we’ll still have solid growth next year, declining unemployment and a healthy economy,” Fed Chair Jerome H. Powell said during a news conference after the release of the Fed statement.

 “The Fed is now acknowledging some of the early signs of weakness in the economy,” said Lindsey Piegza, chief economist for Stifel Fixed Income.
 “Fed officials see the expansion slowing and potentially coming to an end so there is no longer a need going forward for aggressive hikes like we had in 2017 and 2018.”